BreakawayConsulting/platform-sel4-docs/sel4-platform.md

 initialisation or the notification procedures, so there is no need for concurrency control within a PD.

-There is a small set of seL4 platform APIs that a protection domain may make use of (from any type of procedure).
+There is a small set of seL4 Core Platform APIs that a protection domain may make use of (from any type of procedure).
 These are:

 * call a protected procedure in a different protection domain